Lachlan-Mayne/english-notes/Peter/Human Resources.md

 ## Effectiveness
 - HR averages around 60% of the running cost of business
-- Number of indicators which can be monitored as such to determine how effective managm
+- Number of indicators which can be monitored as such to determine how effective management is performing
+-